mwilson090/Mbed-Instrument/README.md

 <h1>mbed-instrument</h1>

 <p>The mbed instrument plays music based on motion.
-It connects to wifi, displaying the song played on a webpage. </p>
+It connects to wifi, a webpage enables it to start/stop playing and can set an initial volume. </p>

 <img src= "https://github.gatech.edu/storage/user/20775/files/572f57d0-301e-480f-99d9-6740fc22419a" />